teragrid/dgrid/docs/specification/new-spec/blockchain.md

-# Tendermint Blockchain
+# teragrid Blockchain

-Here we describe the data structures in the Tendermint blockchain and the rules for validating them.
+Here we describe the data structures in the teragrid blockchain and the rules for validating them.

 ## Data Structures

-The Tendermint blockchains consists of a short list of basic data types:
+The teragrid blockchains consists of a short list of basic data types:

 - `Block`
 - `Header`